gruns/furl/API.md

 ##### Parameters

-To produce an empty query argument like `http://sprop.su/?param=`, use an empty string as the parameter value.
+To produce an empty query argument, like `http://sprop.su/?param=`, set the argument's value to the empty string.

 ```python
 >>> f = furl('http://sprop.su')